Nishizacky/Intellisense_for_josim/README.md

 # Intellisense for josim (VScode extension)

-This is a intellisense for inp files

 ## Features

-josim syatax guide is [here](https://joeydelp.github.io/JoSIM/syntax/)
+- Definition Provid
+- Syntax highlight
+- Snipetts for constant in the list of [Syntax Guide](https://joeydelp.github.io/JoSIM/syntax/)
+- [unrelease] formatter
+- [unrelease] folding range provider

 ## Requirements

-you have to replace .inp file to .jsm or .josim
+- You have to replace file extension .inp into .jsm or .josim for this extension

 ## Extension Settings
 ## Known Issues
 ## Release Notes
+- 2023 June 11th: ver.
+0.1.0 released